You can often do simple things yourself to ease an itchy bottom (anus). See a GP if the itching does not stop.

 An itchy bottom that's worse at night is often caused by threadworms, especially in children.

-Children under 2, and pregnant and breastfeeding women, can't usually take medicine for threadworms – see your GP, midwife or health visitor instead.
+Children under 2, and pregnant and breastfeeding women, cannot usually take medicine for threadworms – see a GP, midwife or health visitor instead.

 Using creams and ointments for an itchy bottom